valatron-php/task/readme.md

 ## Expectations
 Your app should do successfully the following:
 1. Have an endpoint at `api/tokens` which will return a JSON reply with all tokens and all their data.
-1. Implement provided interfaces in `model` directory with described functionality.
+1. Implement provided interfaces in `model` directory.
 1. Generate random amount of assigned tokens.
-1. Token name must be obtained from a function, which will always return string following these rules:
+Token name must:
-    1. Must be exactly 5 characters long.
+    1. be exactly 5 characters long.
-    1. Must have only uppercase characters [A-Z].
+    1. have only uppercase characters [A-Z].
-    1. Ensure that app cannot be successfully deployed if rules above are not valid (someone changes the function).
+    1. If someone changes function that generates name, the app cannot be successfully deployed.

 ## Conditions & additional points